Syria: Will ceasefire hold in first 24 hours?

 The ceasefire's start coincides with the beginning of Eid al-Adha -- a holiday that commemorates when Ibrahim (Abraham in the Old Testament) prepares to sacrifice his son as God commanded, but God intervenes and stops him at the last moment.

 The Feast of the Sacrifice celebrates the value of human life.
-It begins after a weekend during which 90 people -- including 28 children -- were killed in airstrikes.
+It begins after a weekend during which more than 90 people -- including 28 children -- were killed in airstrikes.

-Residents of Aleppo say after the Monday ceasefire began, the bombing and whoosh of warplanes wasn't as intense as it has been in years past.

-But one monitoring group reports that there were five violations in and around Aleppo in the ceasefire's first two hours -- though CNN could not independently confirm those reports.
+One monitoring group reports five violations occurred in and around Aleppo in the ceasefire's first two hours, while state-run Syrian Arab News Agency said rebels were responsible for two violations in the city.
+CNN could not independently confirm the reports.

-These types of violations are not uncommon, and it's not necessarily a measure of success in a ceasefire -- the world usually hopes that these brief respites in violence can help those in areas like Aleppo get the humanitarian aid they so desperately need.
+These types of violations are not uncommon, and it's not necessarily a measure of success in a ceasefire since brief respites in violence can help get humanitarian aid to those who desperately need it.

 The terms of the deal